 Your Song.
 14 Famous Old Photos Colorized.
 We live in the modern technology time.

 You can easy find all kind of gadgets wherever you wants.
 Smart phones, digital cameras, tablet computers and much more.
 Imagine life 50 years ago…imagine life 100 years ago.
 There is no digital cameras, there is no facebook or twitter, there’s no even television.
+Taking picture in those times was special thing and only few people was able to do this.
 Improve Your Google Search Skills [Infographic] Don’t limit yourself to just plugging in simple search terms to Google; check out this infographic and learn a search string search or two.

 You don’t need to limit yourself to searching just for simple strings; Google supports all manner of handy search tricks.
 If you want to search just HowToGeek.com’s archive of XBMC articles, for example, you can plug in site:howtogeek.com XBMC to search our site.
-Get More Out of Google [HackCollege via Mashable] Jason Fitzpatrick is warranty-voiding DIYer and all around geek.
-When he's not documenting mods and hacks he's doing his best to make sure a generation of college students graduate knowing they should put their pants on one leg at a time and go on to greatness, just like Bruce Dickinson.
+Get More Out of Google [HackCollege via Mashable] Jason Fitzpatrick is a warranty-voiding DIYer who spends his days cracking opening cases and wrestling with code so you don't have to.
+If it can be modded, optimized, repurposed, or torn apart for fun he's interested (and probably already at the workbench taking it apart).

 11 cheap gifts guaranteed to impress science geeks.
 Science comes up with a lot of awesome stuff, and you don't need a Ph.D, a secret lab, or government funding to get your hands on some of the coolest discoveries.

 Twenty years ago, writers wrote and readers read.
 The web lets readers respond, and increasingly they do—in comment threads, on forums, and in their own blog posts.
 Many who respond to something disagree with it.
 That's to be expected.
 The result is there's a lot more disagreeing going on, especially measured by the word.
 If we're all going to be disagreeing more, we should be careful to do it well.
 DH0.
 This is the lowest form of disagreement, and probably also the most common.
 U r a fag!!!!!!!!!!
 But it's important to realize that more articulate name-calling has just as little weight.
 The author is a self-important dilettante. is really nothing more than a pretentious version of "u r a fag. " DH1.
 An ad hominem attack is not quite as weak as mere name-calling.
 Of course he would say that.
-This wouldn't refute the author's argument, but it may at least be relevant to the case.
 Amazingly Creative Drawing Vs Photography.